Year of the Goat

 Advantages: Female Goats have a mild disposition, treating people kindly and politely.
 They pursue the quality of life, especially the experience in relationships.
 They show delicacy and sensitivity sometimes, on account of being recognized.
 Therefore, they are more likely to have anxiety in relationships.
 Putting some plants in the living room is advisable to improve vitality and minimize feelings.

-Disadvantages: Goat woman personality is kind-hearted, but negative sometimes.
+Disadvantages: Goat woman's personality is kind-hearted, but negative sometimes.
 They may consider negative impacts in advance in some situations.
-Finding the retreat early will make them be complacent and not strive to make progress, Moreover, Female Goats, caring what other people think of them, tend to be immersed in sadness in the past.
+Finding the retreat early will make them complacent and not strive to make progress.
+Moreover, Female Goats, caring what other people think of them, tend to be immersed in sadness in the past.

 Chinese Zodiac Goat Traits Based on Five Elements